microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-answer.md

 > **Note:** The bot can only be reached by VoIP.
 PSTN calling isn't supported.

 ## Permissions
-You do not need any permissions to answer a peer-to-peer call (see note below).
+You do not need any permissions to answer a peer-to-peer call.
 You need one of the following permissions to join a group call.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Permission type | Permissions (from least to most privileged)                 |
 | :-------------- | :-----------------------------------------------------------|